Netting fruit trees

 Types of netting

 Sturdy netting with a knitted mesh and a small aperture less than 5mm by 5mm, woven from strands 500 microns thick (minimum) will keep out birds, possums, flying-foxes and rats.
-White netting is best as it stands out against the foliage of the fruit tree.
+White coloured netting is best as it stands out against the foliage of the fruit tree.
 This will make it easier for flying-foxes to see and avoid.
 This type of netting will also protect fruit from sunburn, hail damage and fruit fly.

 Suitable netting can be purchased from hardware stores, nurseries or specialist netting manufacturers.

 Thin nylon (monofilament) netting should not be used as it is easily pulled out of shape by an animal climbing on it, causing the animal to become entangled.
 Once entangled, birds and flying-foxes become stressed, breaking bones and tearing wing membranes as they struggle to get free.
 The monofilament line can cut into the animal causing deep wounds and even stop circulation.
 Ultimately, these injuries can lead to shock and death, particularly if the animal is trapped for a long time.
 Entangled flying-foxes may also be mothers nursing young that are waiting at a nursery roost.
-These young will starve if the parent cannot return to the roost within a day.
+These young will starve if the parent does not return to the roost within a day.

-When netting fruit trees, ensure that the net is kept taut.
+When netting fruit trees, ensure that the net is taut.
 If the netting is loose or easily loses its shape, it is more likely to act as a trap for wildlife.

 To keep netting taut, the first step is to build a frame over the tree to support the netting.
 This could be a box-shaped frame of PVC pipe or timber, or a number of star pickets or stakes that are located around the tree to form a frame for the netting, e.g. crossing three or four stakes to make a tepee frame.
 It is important that the frame keeps the netting off the tree and is sturdy enough for the netting to be pulled taut.

 Tent pegs, or any heavy objects (e.g. bricks) wrapped in the ends of the netting, can be used to keep the netting tensioned over the frame and stop animals from getting under the net.
-Clothes pegs and tie wire can also be used to stop the net slipping and sagging on the frame to form traps.
+Clothes pegs and tie wire may be used to stop the net slipping and sagging on the frame to form traps.
 The more places that the netting is held in position, the more even the tension of the netting will be on the frame.

-When estimating how much netting is needed, allow enough for it to be firmly attached to the ground.
+When estimating how much netting is needed, allow enough net for it to be firmly attached to the ground.